forestryio/website/hugo/content/resources/blog/showdown--pre-roll-v.-outstream.md

 #### Pre-roll

-If you’ve ever watched a video on YouTube, a show on Hulu, or an on-demand movie on HBO GO you have sat suffered through a pre-roll video ad.
+If you’ve ever watched a video on YouTube, a show on Hulu, or an on-demand movie on HBO GO you have <strikethrough>sat</strikethrough> suffered through a pre-roll video ad.
 These units appear “in-line” or “in-stream” with other video content—usually playing before the video content you intended to watch.
 Oh, and if you’re lucky you’ll find yourself with a “Skip” button after 5 seconds so you can more quickly get passed the interruptive experience.

 ![](/uploads/Hyperplay_Outstream_Blog_Mar2017.gif)

 #### Outstream

 Contrasted to pre-roll, outstream video ads are independent from other video content.
 You’ve seen outstream video placements while scrolling through your Facebook feed (“in-feed” outstream) and as you read articles on your mobile phone from publishers like Fortune (“in-content” outstream).
 Outstream video ads are viewable by design, meaning they only begin playing once they’ve entered the viewable window and stop playing after they’ve left the frame.
 And most do not play audio until the user initiates it.

 ### Which Should I Choose?